-Ottawa YMCA featured for its ‘Wow Factor’ in national magazine
+Ottawa YMCA featured for its ‘wow factor’ in national magazine

-The article also highlights the expanding list of evidenced-based health-enhancing efforts at the Y, from several that started in the former facility at 201 E. Jackson St. to 2018, to the latest ones about to be offered at the new facility at 411 Canal St., which opened on May 13.
+The article also highlights the expanding list of evidence-based, health-enhancing efforts at the Y, from several that started in the former facility at 201 E. Jackson St. in 2018 to the latest ones about to be offered at the new facility at 411 Canal St., which opened May 13.

 “We’re very pleased with the fact that they’re recognizing the good things we’re doing here in Ottawa with this new facility.”— Joe Capece, Ottawa YMCA president and CEO